mmphego/mmphego.github.io/_posts/2020-03-21-How-I-am-deleting-old-tweets-automagically.md

 python3 -m pip install https://github.com/mmphego/semiphemeral/archive/master.zip
 ```

-Semiphemeral is a command line tool that you run locally on your computer, or on a server.
+Semiphemeral is a command-line tool that you run locally on your computer, or on a server.

 ```bash
 $ semiphemeral